Updated Tuesday, November 24, 2020

-Grand View Health continues to modify the visitation policy at our hospital, physician practices, and outpatient centers to help protect the health and safety of our patients and healthcare providers as the COVID-19 pandemic evolves.
+Grand View Health is implementing a restricted visitation policy at our hospital, physician practices, and outpatient centers to protect the health and safety of our patients and the general public during the Coronavirus (COVID-19) outbreak.

-Ruling out labor — To reduce Personal Protective Equipment (PPE) consumption during the short time of this encounter, no visitation will be permitted in the triage area on the maternity unit.
-Unless delivery appears imminent, the person who accompanies the patient to the hospital will be asked to wait in the main lobby while open, a vehicle, or leave the campus and return for pickup if patient is discharged.
-One support person will be permitted to accompany the patient if she is admitted for delivery.
+Rule out labor – Unless delivery appears imminent, the person who accompanies the patient to the hospital will be asked to wait in his or her car or leave the campus and return for pickup if the patient is discharged.
+One support person will be permitted to accompany the patient if she is admitted.

 Only the support partner is permitted on The Birth and Family Center with the following guidance:

-Grand View Health is not permitting support partners in our infusion treatment or radiation therapy departments unless the patient has a physical condition requiring assistance.
+Grand View Health is not permitting support partners in our infusion treatment or radiation therapy departments.
+Support partners must follow the guidelines for Physician/Outpatient Office visits or tests.
+If the patient has a physical condition requiring assistance, a support partner may accompany him/her.
 The support person must leave a phone number with staff and will be called when the patient has completed treatment.

-Drivers for patients receiving treatment may wait in their car.
+Drivers for patients receiving treatment must either go home or wait in their car.
+Please make sure the patient has your phone number.
 You will receive a call when the patient’s treatment is finished.

-Community clergy will only be permitted to visit patients who are nearing end of life and may visit only to offer last rites.
+Community clergy will only be permitted to visit patients who are nearing end of life.
 Eucharistic ministers may not visit to offer communion.
-Pastoral care services are available at Grand View Health to support and attend to patients’ diverse spiritual needs.
+Pastoral care services are available to support and attend to patients’ diverse spiritual needs.

 Visitors of any Grand View Health location will have their temperature taken at the designated entrances.
 Individuals with a temperature higher than 100° Fahrenheit will be directed to postpone their visit.
 Individuals who have a temperature lower than 100° Fahrenheit, will be asked a series of questions to ensure there is no risk of spreading COVID-19.